mofas/apply-algo/HW4.md

 #### 11. The overlap between two intervals i and i' is defined as: if i ∩ i' ≠ ø, that is, if low[i] ≤ low[i'], overlap = max(0, high[i] - low[i’]); if low[i’] ≤ low[i], overlap = max(0, high[i’] - low[i]).
 Given a set of intervals S and a query interval q, we want to find the interval in S with the greatest overlap with q.
 Devise a data structure based on binary search tree (BST) to maintain the interval set S (so that they can be inserte/delected, etc), and a search algorithm using the data structure to solve the above problem in O(log n), where n = |S|.
 You may modify the BST data structure to incorporate additional auxiliary information.

 =========== TODO ============
-We sort intervals by low of interval, and we also store the max highest in the node for searching just we do as normal interval tree in textbook.
-We need to keep those two information for us to search overlay.
+We sort intervals by low of interval, and we need to store the max of left branch and min of right branch.

-In addition, we also need to store the min

 Eg